spektraldevelopment/spektral-utils-ts/README.md

 `npm start` - Runs build and test concurrently and watches for changes

-`npm start:build` - Builds the library
+`npm start:build` - Builds the library while watching for changes

-`npm start:test` - Tests the library
+`npm start:test` - Tests the library while watching for changes